kush018/Scientific-Calculator/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENCE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENCE](LICENSE) file for details

 Calculator icon found [here](https://freeiconshop.com/icon/calculator-icon-flat/)